 Norway’s support to ILO actions

-The ILO currently implements programmes in Ethiopia, Tunisia, Lebanon, Jordan, Senegal, Ghana, Malawi, Tanzania, Colombia, Jordan, Colombia, Egypt, Haiti, Sri Lanka with development cooperation funding from Norway.
+The ILO currently implements programmes in Central African Republic, Comoros, Congo, Democratic Republic of Congo, Egypt, Ethiopia, Ghana, Haiti, Jordan, Lebanon, Malawi, Mauritania, Mozambique, Niger, Senegal, Sri Lanka, Tunisia, Uganda and the United Republic of Tanzania with development cooperation funding from Norway.
 Through NORAD, Norway also supports a number of global programs, including SCORE, alongside the Swiss State Secretariat for Economic Affairs (SECO).

 The Government of Norway takes an integrated approach to its foreign and development policy, which is designed to promote economic development, democratisation, the implementation of human rights, good governance and measures that can lift people out of poverty for good.
 Priority is given to education, humanitarian assistance, health and vaccination, private sector development, climate change adaptation and mitigation, and human rights.
 Norway partners with countries both for long-term development cooperation and to promote stabilisation and conflict prevention.